Why One Mom Didn’t Count Kicks, But Wishes She Had

 I was so nervous during my first pregnancy.
 But I wasn’t as nervous about pregnancy or delivery as I was about what it was going to be like when my child was born.
 I wanted to feel certain I would know how to parent – how to be a good mother.
 I was terrified that I wasn’t capable.
-So when I went to my doctor appointments, I was present and I was paying attention – but I really just wanted someone to tell me that it would all be okay.
+So when I went to my doctor appointments, I was present and I was paying attention – but I really just wanted someone to tell me that it would all be OK.
 As long as my doctor said everything looked fine, I would roll off of the table and walk out, focused on the momentous road ahead of me.

 I remember my doctor casually mentioning Counts the Kicks during one visit.
 I think she may have even given me a pamphlet.
 But a pamphlet wasn’t enough to convince me to add a new routine to my day.
 I knew the gist was that I should pay attention to my baby’s movements and make sure that they remained consistent.